 How do you feel about investment risk?
 Not everyone is happy riding out the ups and downs of the stock market, and if the thought of a particular investment makes you lie awake at night, then it's probably too risky for you.

-When you invest money, it gets tied up and is no longer easily accessible.
+As you invest money, it gets tied up and is no longer easily accessible.
 But, if you have a sudden need for cash how quickly and easily can you liquidate your asset?
-And what’s the penalty for doing this?
+And what is the penalty for doing this?

-Once you’ve answered these questions you’ll have a better idea of the type of investments that would suit you.
+Once you have answered these questions, you will have a better idea of the type of investments that would suit you.
 Financial advisers tend to recommend having a portfolio of investments, that way if one investment performs badly, you have others to fall back on.
 It also means you can plan so you have short term investments as well as long-term ones.